-- When a data breach is suspected to have occurred the staff member should immediately notify the DPO. - The DPO should investigate to identify whether there is reasonable likelihood that a breach has occurred, considering whether personal data has been accidentally or unlawfully: - o stolen, - o lost, - destroyed, - o amended with approval, - o disclosed or made available to a third party or the public without approval. - The DPO will alert the headteacher, CEO and chair of Governors/Trustees. - The DPO will take all reasonable actions to contain and reduce the impact of the breach. - The DPO will assess the potential consequences of the breach and their likely impact. - The DPO will consider whether the ICO should be notified of the breach, based on whether it is likely to cause any material or non-material damage, or negatively affect a person's rights and freedoms, through: - o identity theft, - o fraud, - financial loss or significant economic disadvantage, - damage to reputation, - loss of confidentiality, - o discrimination, - o loss of control over their personal data. - If the decision is taken to notify the ICO, this will be completed by the DPO within 72 hours, outlining: - the contact details of the DPO; - o a description of the breach, including: - approximate numbers of the individuals affected,
+- When a data breach is suspected to have occurred the staff member should immediately notify the DPO by completing the "Form for reporting a data breach" in full providing as much information as possible and email to DPO@ict4.co.uk and follow this up with a phone call to 01209 311344.

+- The DPO will investigate to identify whether there is reasonable likelihood that a breach has occurred, considering whether personal data has been accidentally or unlawfully:

+- stolen

+- lost

+- destroyed

+- amended with approval

+- disclosed or made available to a third party or the public without approval.

+- The DPO will take all reasonable actions to contain and reduce the impact of the breach.

+- The DPO will assess the potential consequences of the breach and their likely impact.

+- The DPO will consider whether the ICO should be notified of the breach, based on whether it is likely to cause any material or non-material damage, or negatively affect a person's rights and freedoms, through:

+- identity theft

+- fraud

+- financial loss or significant economic disadvantage

+- damage to reputation

+- loss of confidentiality

+- discrimination

+- loss of control over their personal data.

+- If the decision is taken to notify the ICO, this will be completed by the DPO within 72 hours of the academy being notified / discovering, outlining:

+- the contact details of the DPO;

-- approximate numbers of personal data records included in the breach, - likely consequences; - details of the actions taken/to be taken to deal with the breach and mitigate the impact on the affected individuals. - Should any of the above details not be fully know, the report will be as complete as can be reasonably expected and contain a target date for when the information will be collated together with the reasons for the delay. - For breaches where the projected impact is considered to be high, the DPO will arrange to communicate with the individuals affected, setting out: - the contact details of the DPO, - o an overview of the breach and the likely consequences to the individual, - o details of the efforts already made to mitigate the impact of the breach and their potential effects on the individuals affected. - The DPO will liaise and notify with any relevant third parties e.g. insurers, financial institutions etc. - The DPO will document the breach fully, regardless of whether the breach is declared to the ICO, including: - a statement of the facts surrounding the breach; - likely cause; - likely effects on the individuals concerned; - actions, both those already taken and suggested actions for the future to avoid it happening again. - o The DPO should meet with the CEO to discuss how to avoid a re-occurrence.
+- a description of the breach, including: - approximate numbers of the individuals affected, - approximate numbers of personal data records included in the breach, - likely consequences; - details of the actions taken/to be taken to deal with the breach and mitigate the impact on the affected individuals. - Should any of the above details not be fully know, the report will be as complete as can be reasonably expected and contain a target date for when the information will be collated together with the reasons for the delay. - Alerting will take different routes depending on the breach: - Notifiable to the ICO: - The DPO will alert the DPR and or Trust Operations Officer (TOO) who will then liaise with the CEO and board of directors. - If for reasons of conflicts of interest or other maters the DPO has the authority to liaise directly with the CEO. - If the breach relates to a school, the headteacher / head of school will be notified who will then inform the local board of governors. - Not notifiable to the ICO: - The DPO will alert the DPR and or Trust Operations Officer (TOO) - Reporting of these incidents will be via the termly exception reports. - The DPO will maintain a detailed record of all breaches.
+This log will contain ICO recorded breaches and non ICO recorded breaches.
+The Logs and associated files will be securely stored electronically in Microsoft UK Data Centres by the DPO.
+The log will include: - a statement of the facts surrounding the breach; - likely cause; - likely effects on the individuals concerned; - actions, both those already taken and suggested actions for the future to avoid it happening again. - For breaches where the projected impact is considered to be high, the DPO will arrange to communicate with the individuals affected, setting out: - the contact details of the DPO, - an overview of the breach and the likely consequences to the individual, - details of the efforts already made to mitigate the impact of the breach and their potential effects on the individuals affected. - The DPO will liaise and notify with any relevant third parties e.g. insurers, financial institutions etc. - The DPO will document the breach fully, regardless of whether the breach is declared to the ICO, including: - The DPO should meet with the CEO to discuss how to avoid a reoccurrence.